Receipt Templates Merge Fields

 Comment displays the value you entered on the gift record - typically a short description of the item(s) donated.

-Tip: Depending on your organization's processes, you might want to mention the value of gifts-in-kind on the receipt using specific contextual wording.
+Example: Transaction details Tip: Depending on your organization's processes, you might want to mention the value of gifts-in-kind on the receipt using specific contextual wording.
 To do this, create a separate receipt template for gifts-in-kind, and include the Gift amount merge field in the body content.

 For stock / property gifts, you might not want to include a specific amount or value associated with the gift on the receipt.
 Therefore, all fields that refer to the gift amount are removed from the Transaction details.
-For stock / property gifts, Transaction details includes:
+For stock or property gifts, Transaction details includes:

 -